-One of the biggest challenges that I found with high latitude gardening is looking for bold-foliaged plants that can take mild summers and cooler nights.
+One of the biggest challenges that I found with high latitude (i.e. Maine gardening) gardening is looking for bold-foliaged plants that can take mild summers and cooler nights.
 There are the usual suspects: canna, caladium, and bananas but each of these plants really are slow to get growing and need a lot of winter care inside of a heated greenhouse to carry over.
 What we need in the garden is a hardy, bold plant that can provide the contrast in texture without the extra care of having to dig and overwinter in a heated greenhouse.
 Notice that I have used the phrase heated greenhouse twice, well, now three times.
-That is because I recently tallied all of our fuel bills for the past year for keeping our greenhouse warm over the winter.
+That is because I recently tallied all of our fuel bills for the past year to keep our greenhouse warm over the winter.
 Holy smokes!
-Let’s just say that this year, we are looking for alternative ways to overwinter a few, carefully selected, tender plants without having to fire up the greenhouse.
+Let’s just say that this year, we are looking for alternative ways to overwinter a few carefully selected tender plants without having to fire up the glasshouse heaters.

 As for culture, I have found that Arisaema as a genus are somewhat forgiving of soil conditions but grow best in extremely rich, fertile loam with slightly higher than average moisture.
 A nice top dressing of compost in the spring can aid the plant to bulk up and multiply.

-Now you know that Arisaema consanguineum is an outstanding plant on the top of my 2015 shopping list, how about you?
-What are you seeking out this fall and winter to grow in 2015?
+Now you know that Arisaema consanguineum is an outstanding plant on the top of my shopping list.

 –Rodney